jiawei-zhang-a/Pendulum-beta/Devlog.md

 the orientation of the conformal mapping to keep in sync with the camera orientation, I was able to get consistent transparency rendering without any flickering or sawtooth shaped pixel overlays, without having to sort the depth-buffer explicitly.
 The time-complexity of each re-orientation, which requires re-population of the vertex buffer, is exactly
 O(1), namely one update per 90 degree region, and the process of which remains invisible to the users.

+#### 08/01 - 08/08
+Redesigned linear parsing to make it recursive, included the terminator in parameters of linparse, retained the format stack, now named parse stack, to help keep track of the opening and closing of brackets, and the correct termination of the current level of linparsing.
+Linparse now calls on itself through tokens, the objects created in linparse that hold and autonomously read in its corresponding substring in tex, Implemented parsing for summations, products, and integrations, and factorials.
+Adjusted macros, devised ways of clearly distinguishing between the differentiation operator d and the variable name b by enclosing the differentiation d with \mathbf{}.
+The parse now checks on mismatched brackets, sometimes called clauses, of any type.
+Syntax error report is currently still through the console, which will become directly informative through the UI in the future.

+Included simple functionalities for animation using a time variable canvas.t.
+Currently, the interface for graphing are all directed inward, but hard-coding cartesian graphs, even animated ones, are very simple and quick.
+The Graph module have been slightly adjusted to better adapt dynamic mesh generation for animated visualizations.